[Updated May 2021]

 popular networks to help you decide which might work for your business.

-If your customers use the internet, they’re probably on Facebook.
-This one’s a no-brainer – you’ve got to be on Facebook.
-The first thing you’ll need is a Facebook Page – in addition to making your business discoverable, it’s an easy way for you to share updates and more with the people who matter most — your customers.
+- Facebook — If your customers use the internet, they’re probably on Facebook.
+The first thing you’ll need is a Facebook Page – in addition to making your business discoverable, it’s an easy way for you to share updates and more with your customers.

 The Facebook Factor